microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contentmodel-getbyname.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of a [contentModel](../resources/contentmodel.md) object by its model name.
-The name should be the full model filename, including its file extension; for example, `exampleModel.classifier`.
+The name should be the full model filename, including the file extension; for example, `exampleModel.classifier`.

 ## Permissions